 Elevation: 6,582 ft

-Peak 6582 lies approximately 3.8 miles due west of Scout Mountain on public land managed by the State of Idaho in the Bannock Mountain range.
+Peak 6582 lies approximately 3.8 miles due west of Scout Mountain on public land managed by the State of Idaho in the Bannock Range.
 This peak is easily accessed from its east side.
+USGS Clifton Creek

-Hike through a grass-shrub-cow pie area and toward a stand of healthy aspen.
+From the trailhead hike through a grass/shrub/cow pie infested area and toward a stand of healthy aspen.
 Pass through the aspens and enter a pine forest.

-Continue upslope, picking your way through the vegetation and scattered rocks.
+Continue uphill, picking your way through the vegetation and scattered rocks.
 Stay within an area between a snag to the north and a very large rock to the south for the easiest travel.

 Once on top, hike a few minutes to the summit cairn and enjoy the views.
-The hike is about 2 miles round trip and has 703 ft of elevation gain.
+The hike is about 2 miles round trip with 703 feet of elevation gain.